MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 ~~~

 c.
 Go to the `driver` directory to run the code (-h will display all the options).

 ~~~
 cd driver
 python mjo_gui.py -h

 (command above will display a help screen showing the flags and the options pertaining to them.)
-(to run with the graphical interface simply type whats below)
+(below is an example of how to run WITH the graphical interface.)

 python3 mjo_gui.py -g yes